AdobeDocs/experience-platform.sv-SE/help/dashboards/guides/profiles.md

 ![](../images/profiles/select-merge-policy.png)

-## Unionens system
+## Union schemas

 The [!UICONTROL Union Schema] På kontrollpanelen visas unionsschemat för en viss XDM-klass.
-Genom att välja [!UICONTROL **Klass**] kan du visa föreningsscheman för olika XDM-klasser.
+By selecting the [!UICONTROL **Class**] dropdown, you can view the union schemas for different XDM classes.

 Unionsscheman består av flera scheman som delar samma klass och har aktiverats för profilen.
-Med dem kan du i en enda vy se en sammanslagning av alla fält i varje schema som delar samma klass.
+They enable you to see in a single view, an amalgamation of every field contained within each schema that shares the same class.

 Läs användargränssnittsguiden för unionsschemat om du vill veta mer om [visa fackscheman i plattformsgränssnittet](../../profile/ui/union-schema.md#view-union-schemas).

-## Widgetar och mätvärden
+## Widgets and metrics

-Kontrollpanelen består av widgetar, som är skrivskyddade mått som ger viktig information om dina profildata.
+The dashboard is composed of widgets, which are read-only metrics providing important information regarding your Profile data.

-Datum och tid för den senaste uppdateringen av en widget visar när den senaste ögonblicksbilden av data togs.
+The &quot;last updated&quot; date and time on a widget shows when the last snapshot of the data was taken.
 Datum och tid för ögonblicksbilden anges i UTC. den inte finns i den enskilda användarens eller IMS-organisationens tidszon.

 ## Standardwidgetar